Easy & Fresh Veggie Wraps

 • Pile the wrap full of your favorite veggies.
 Some of my personal favorite things to add are pre-shredded cabbage or broccoli slaw, bean sprouts, and shredded carrots.

 • If you want to add a little more flavor, a simple drizzle of lime juice will do the trick.
-But, there are plenty of sauces that also go well with veggie wraps, and I’ve listed some of my personal favorites above.
+But, there are plenty of sauces that also go well with veggie wraps, and I've listed some of my personal favorites below in the Notes section.

 • Last, simply fold sides in and roll the bottom up to prevent anything from leaking out of the bottom just like you do a burrito.
 Enjoy!